SymfonyCasts/symfony5/sfcasts/ep3-doctrine/sluggable.md

 ```

 to see what the recipe did!
 Ok: it enabled the bundle - of course - and it also
-added a new config file `stof_doctrine_extensions.yaml`.
+created a new config file `stof_doctrine_extensions.yaml`.
 Let's go check that out:
 `config/packages/stof_doctrine_extensions.yaml`.

 [[[ code('27fbe03292') ]]]